-Can men pass yeast or BV to women?
+Can men pass yeast to women?

 Disclaimer: This article is for information purposes only.
 It is about natural products, nutrients, and/or alternative methods for managing discomforts associated with vaginal dysbiosis (imbalance of microbiome, not a true infection or disease).
 It is not medical advice for the treatment of any diseases.